sadeenabukhadra/sadeenabukhadra/README.md

 A big part of how I think comes from curiosity more than “work”.
 Even when I’m not actively building something, I find myself trying to understand how systems behave, why they fail, and what’s happening under the surface.

 Most of my understanding didn’t come from just studying.
 It came from building, breaking, and rethinking things again.
 ---

-## How I Think

-I don’t believe in perfect conditions.

-Real systems are messy:
-data is incomplete, assumptions are wrong, and behavior is not always predictable.

-What interests me is not the final output, but how that output is formed.

-I usually try to understand things by following:
-- how data moves
-- how decisions are made
-- where uncertainty appears
-- and how simple parts create complex behavior

----

 ## Interests

 - Artificial Intelligence & Machine Learning